braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 Email, Web Push, iOS Push, Android Push, WhatsApp
 {% endapitags %}

 The total number of message requests that are accepted by the receiving server.
-This does not mean the message was delivered to a device, only that the message was accepted by the server.
+This doesn't mean the message was delivered to a device, only that the message was accepted by the server.

 <span class="calculation-line">Calculation: Count</span>